-- In a large heavy bottom soup pot or dutch oven, heat oil over medium-high heat.
+- In a large heavy-bottom soup pot or dutch oven, heat 3 tablespoons oil over medium-high heat.
 Add all the homemade Laksa Paste (or the 7-ounce Jar), and saute, stirring constantly until it becomes very fragrant and deep in color about 2-3 minutes.
-(Turn stove fan on).
-Add the chicken broth scraping up all the brown bits.
+(Turn stove fan on- it will smell strong- don’t worry.).
+Add the chicken broth, scraping up all the brown bits.
 Add the lime leaves, salt and sugar and bring to a simmer.

 - Divide the cooked rice noodles among bowls.
 Ladle flavorful soup over top of noodles.
 Top bowls with a handful of fresh bean sprouts, fresh cilantro and/or mint.
 Serve with chili sauce and lime wedges.

 - For rice noodles, calculate two ounces ( dry rice noodles ) per person.